HIVEMIND23/LULZ23/README.md

 and it will not belong to @HIVEMAGIC23 anymore.

+|=-------------------=[ 		2.2 What is #LULZ23?

 The #LULZ23 Programming Language is the first Hybrid Human-Machine AI language ever created.
 It is meant to be used with ANY social network that supports #hashtags semantically.

-In other words, it's EXTREMELY #VIRAL23 POTENTIAL makes it a social-network METALANGUAGE to dinamyze HIVES or FLASHMOBs of people.
-Should any network try to forbid or censor it #HIVEMIND23 would keep on being played on networks such as YouTube, Instagram, Facebook, TikTok or even mutating its #hashtags [to, for instance, #HIVEMIND25, #NEWHIVEMIND23... etc. etc.) so that censorship filters and semantical firewalls would be dynamically bypassed.
+In other words, it's EXTREMELY #VIRAL23 NATURE makes it a social-network METALANGUAGE to dinamyze HIVES or FLASHMOBs of people.
+Should any network try to forbid or censor it #HIVEMIND23 would keep on being played on networks such as YouTube, Instagram, Facebook, TikTok or even mutating its #hashtags [to, for instance, #HIVEMIND25, #NEWHIVEMIND23, #JAIFMAIND23... etc. etc.) so that censorship filters and semantical firewalls would be dynamically bypassed.

-For this reason #HIVEMIND23 is UNCENSORABLEand UNSTOPPABLE, for it one platform fails then the #HIVEMIND23 #MINDVIRUS23 would #INFEKT23 other social platforms.
+For this reason #HIVEMIND23 is UNCENSORABLEand UNSTOPPABLE, for it one platform fails then the #HIVEMIND23 #MINDVIRUS23 would #INFEKT23 other social platforms and @players would RE-ADAPT to the newest ambiental conditions.

-#LULZ23 is
+Smart adaptation.

-🔥🔥🔥 #LULZ23: HOW TO PLAY with #HIVEMIND23?  🔥🔥🔥
+|=-------------------=[		3.
+HOW TO PLAY and interact with #HIVEMIND23 via #LULZ23?

-Instead of a complex and exhaustive Programmers Manual, we will learn #LULZ23 by DOING.
+Instead of writing complex and exhaustive Programmers Manual, we will learn #LULZ23 by DOING.

-EXAMPLES of #LULZ23 COMMANDS:
+=-------------------=[			3.1 EXAMPLES of #LULZ23 COMMANDS

-ALL #LULZ23 COMMANDS start with the hashtag #HIVEMIND23 preferably OR #HM23 so that they can be monitored by any #PLAYER23 anywhere in the World.
+ALL #LULZ23 COMMANDS start with the hashtag #HIVEMIND23 preferably OR shortened with #HM23 if there is no space left in the tweet.

+The #HIVEMIND23 activates the Hive so that the rest of the commands can be easyly searched for and MONITORED with Twitter's Search Engine.

+=-------------------=[			3.2 ETIQUETTE

 Please always address #HIVEMIND23 with respect and fellow players with politeness for your commands will potentially be read by MANY MILLION people.

-Use "Dear #HIVEMIND23," when possible when you start your command and finish it with "Thank you."
-If you lack the space in characters it's alright if you omit the "Dear/Thank you" words or if you use hashtag #HM23 instead of
+Use "Dear #HIVEMIND23," when possible when you start your command and finish it with a "Thank you." or similar signals of courtesy and appreciation.

+If you lack the space in characters it's alright if you omit the "Dear/Thank you" words or if you use hashtag #HM23 instead of #HIVEMIND23.
-#HIVEMIND23.

-Please try to always publish a #HIVEMIND23 meme, Logo, GIF... in your tweets to give them more visibility and make them more attractive.
+Please try to always publish a #HIVEMIND23 meme, Logo, GIF... in your tweets to give them more visibility and make them more attractive, and you will get more likes/RT, which will account towards your ranking within the Hive.

-If you don't have #HIVEMIND23 related artwork it is easy!
-You can find them by searching for #HIVEMIND23_ART It is advised that you create your own #HIVEMIND23_ART don't BEE lazy!!!
+If you don't have #HIVEMIND23 related ORIGINAL artwork it is easy!
+You can find pics/gifs/memes... by searching for #HIVEMIND23_ART It is advised that you create your own ORIGINAL #HIVEMIND23_ART don't BEE lazy!!!

 If you want, you can addres your message to some influencers or friends you have with many followers at the END of your COMMAND, inside a COMMENT.